MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 - /m/ assimilates in place before alveolar consonants
 - /n/ assimilates in place before all (?) consonants
-- Voiceless stops may be slightly aspirated word-initally
+- Voiceless stops may be slightly aspirated word-initially
 - Voiced stops are fully voice in all positions, including word-initially
 - /l/ may be pronounced as \[ɾ\] before front vowels in free variation